yiweidavidchen/Designers-Epistemology/README.md

 # Designers-Epistemology
 A research mentorship framework for developing the designer's posture — understanding through inhabitation, theory through need, and learning through real stakes.
-Built with Sonnet 4.6.
+Built with Claude Sonnet 4.6.

 **For developing the designer's posture.**